tacc-wbomar/Core-Styles/src/lib/_imports/trumps/u-highlight/readme.md

 - The hero image text on the [TACC homepage](https://www.tacc.utexas.edu/)

 `display: inline` is required to keep highlight behind text only, instead of filling the container the text is within.

+Note: Adjust to narrow width to test highlighting.